The equivariant Minkowski problem in Minkowski space: Introduction

 \subsubsection{Monge--Amp\`ere equation and regular Minkowski problem}

-An important point widely used in the paper is that the Minkowski problem can be formulated in terms of a Monge--Amp\`ere equation on the ball $B$ in $\R^d$.
-Indeed the boundary of any F-convex set $K$ is the graph of a $1$-Lipschitz function $\tilde u$.
-The Legendre--Fenchel transform of $\tilde u$ is a function $h$ defined on $B$ (since $\tilde u$ is $1$-Lipschitz).
-This correspondence is in fact bijective, as any convex function $h$ on $B$ defines dually a $1$-Lipschitz convex function over the ``horizontal'' plane $\R^d$.
+An important point widely used in the paper is that the Minkowski problem can be formulated in terms of a Monge--Amp\`ere equation on the unit ball $\ball$ in $\R^d$.
+Indeed the boundary of any F-convex set $\fconv$ is the graph of a $1$-Lipschitz function $\tilde u$ on $\R^d$.
+The Legendre--Fenchel transform of $\tilde u$ is a function $h$ defined on $\ball$ (since $\tilde u$ is $1$-Lipschitz).
+This correspondence is in fact bijective, as any convex function $h$ on $\ball$ defines dually a $1$-Lipschitz convex function over the ``horizontal'' plane $\R^d$.

-Recall that for a convex function $h$ there is a well-defined Monge--Amp\`ere measure $\M(h)$ on $B$ such that $\M(h)(\omega)$ is the Lebesgue measure of the set of sub-differentials at points in $\omega$.
-If $h$ is $C^2$, then $\M(h)=\det(\mathrm{Hess} h)\mathcal L$ where $\mathcal L$ is the Lebesgue measure on $B$.
+Recall that for a convex function $h$ there is a well-defined Monge--Amp\`ere measure $\M(h)$ on $\ball$ such that $\M(h)(\omega)$ is the Lebesgue measure of the set of sub-differentials at points in $\omega$.
+If $h$ is $C^2$, then $\M(h)=\det(\mathrm{Hess} h)\mathcal L$ where $\mathcal L$ is the Lebesgue measure on $\ball$.

-There is a very direct relation between the area measure $\A(K)$ and the Monge--Amp\`ere measure $\M(h)$ of the corresponding function $h$ on $B$.
-Regarding $\R^d$ as an affine chart in $\RP^{d}$, $B$ is identified to the set of time-like directions.
-This gives an identification $\rad:B\to\H^d$ and we simply have $\rad^{-1}_*(\A(K))=(1-\|x\|^2)^{1/2}\M(h)$.
+There is a very direct relation between the area measure $\A(\fconv)$ and the Monge--Amp\`ere measure $\M(h)$ of the corresponding function $h$ on $\ball$.
+Regarding $\R^d$ as an affine chart in $\RP^{d}$, $\ball$ is identified to the set of time-like directions.
+This gives an identification $\rad:\ball\to\H^d$ and we simply have $\rad^{-1}_*(\A(\fconv))=(1-\|x\|^2)^{1/2}\M(h)$.

-The correspondence between F-convex sets and convex functions on $B$ allows to define an action of $\mathrm{Isom}(\R^{d,1})$ on the space of convex functions on $B$.
-Namely, if $\sigma\in \mathrm{Isom}(\R^{d,1})$ and $h$ is a convex function on $B$ corresponding to the F-convex set $K$, then $\sigma\cdot h$ is the convex function on $B$ corresponding to the F-convex set $\sigma(K)$.
+The correspondence between F-convex sets and convex functions on $\ball$ allows to define an action of $\mathrm{Isom}(\mink)$ on the space of convex functions on $\ball$.
+Namely, if $\sigma\in \mathrm{Isom}(\mink)$ and $h$ is a convex function on $\ball$ corresponding to the F-convex set $\fconv$, then $\sigma\cdot h$ is the convex function on $\ball$ corresponding to the F-convex set $\sigma(\fconv)$.

-This action is explicitly written down in Lemma~\ref{lem: projective action}.
-It turns out that if $\sigma$ is a pure translation then $\sigma\cdot h$ differs by $h$ by an affine function, whereas if $\sigma$ is linear, then $\sigma\cdot h$ is explicitly related (although not equal) to the pull-back of $h$ by the projective transformation induced by $\sigma$ on $B$.
+This action is made explicit in Lemma~\ref{lem: projective action}.
+It turns out that if $\sigma$ is a pure translation then $\sigma\cdot h$ differs by $h$ by an affine function, whereas if $\sigma$ is linear, then $\sigma\cdot h$ is explicitly related (although not equal) to the pull-back of $h$ by the projective transformation induced by $\sigma$ on $\ball$.

 Using those correspondences, Theorem~\ref{thm:main1} can be also stated in terms of Monge--Amp\`ere equation: